Cemetery Man: Production

 The film is based on Tiziano Sclavi's novel Dellamorte Dellamore, written in 1983 but published in 1991.
 In 1986, Sclavi created the comic character Dylan Dog, who not only shares some characteristics with Francesco Dellamorte but was visually based on Rupert Everett (as an in-joke, the film cast Everett and costumed the character in a fashion deliberately reminiscent of Dylan Dog).
 Previous to the novel's publication, Sclavi had reused its plot in an issue of Dylan Dog guest-starring Francesco.
 The filmmakers were aware of this as well in casting Everett and alluding to the links between the two characters.
-In view of the above, and in terms of its plot, melancholic themes and use of Sclavi's trademark black humor, Cemetery Man is closer to an adaptation of Dylan Dog than the later 2011 film starring Brandon Routh.
+In view of the above, and in terms of its plot, melancholic themes and use of Sclavi's trademark black humor, Cemetery Man is closer to an adaptation of Dylan Dog than the later 2011 adaptation starring Brandon Routh.

 Release

 Cemetery Man was first released in 1994.
 American distributor October Films changed its title to Cemetery Man and released it on April 26, 1996.

 Anchor Bay Entertainment released the film on R1 DVD in 2006 under the American title Cemetery Man.
 In May 2024, Cemetery Man was released on 4K-UHD and Blu-ray by boutique distributor Severin Films.